linhs22/trade-jack/README.md

 # TradeJack

 ## Description
-This is Reverse task bidding application where users can post tasks or projects they need help with and other users can bid on those tasks.
+Every year millions of americans overpay hundreds of dollars on simple tasks that need to be completed.
+This is inpart due to limited number of companies fulfilling those tasks and the fact that it is troublesome to obtain a quotation on jobs that need to get complete.
+This is where our application comes in.
+Trade Jack is a Reverse task bidding application where users can post tasks or projects they need help with and other users can bid on those tasks.

+Users will want to post tasks on our site to have their tasked completed at a lower rate and companies will want to visit our site to earn money.
+There is a mutual benifit for both parties.
+Through our site users can posts tasks they want to accomplish and monitor the bidding for their tasks.
+They will also be able to bid on other tasks as well and keep track of them.
+New tasks will be shown on the homepage and all tasks where the user bidded or posted as well as closed ones will be posted on their homepage.

 ## Technologies Used
  ### Front: